ibm-cloud-docs/ContinuousDelivery/cd_migrate_region.md

 #### Bulk copying toolchains
 {: #cd-migrate-region-copyToolchains-bulk}

-If you wish to copy a large number of toolchains in bulk rather than copying each one individually, you can use a [Bash](https://www.gnu.org/software/bash/){: external} or similar script to query for toolchains using the [ibmcloud cli](/docs/cli), and a utility such as [jq](https://github.com/jqlang/jq){: external}, to invoke the `copy-toolchain` command many times.
+To copy multiple toolchains at once rather than copying each one individually, you can use a [Bash](https://www.gnu.org/software/bash/){: external} or similar script to query for toolchains using the [ibmcloud cli](/docs/cli), and a utility such as [jq](https://github.com/jqlang/jq){: external} to parse the [JSON](https://json.org){: external} output, and invoke the `copy-toolchain` command many times.
 Here are a few examples:

 Perform a dry-run copy of all toolchains in the current account located in the Toronto (ca-tor) region to the Dallas (us-south) region.
 This will not create any toolchains, but rather perform checks on the toolchains and notify if any issues are detected that would cause the `copy-toolchain` command to fail to copy the toolchain.